achamian/think-center/README.md

 ```
 You: "Council, we need to decide our ML platform strategy"

-Deep Mind: "This is really about capability building vs. time to market"
+Deep Thought: "This is really about capability building vs. time to market"
 E/E: "Explore: What emerging platforms exist?
 Exploit: What do we know?"
 Weaver: "The narrative here is about technical debt vs. competitive advantage"
 Checker: "What assumptions are we making about our team's learning curve?"